-• Complete the five year review of the Regional Pest Management Strategy (RPMS) commenced in 2006.
-A draft RPMS is scheduled for public consultation in early 2007.
-Any hearings and appeals will continue into the 2007/08 year.
-Approval of the revised RPMS by Greater Wellington is scheduled for late 2007.
+Complete the five year review of the Regional Pest Management Strategy (RPMS) commenced in 2006.
+A draft Proposed RPMS is scheduled for release for public submission in early 2007.
+Hearings and appeals (if any) will carry over into the 2007/08 year.
+Approval of the revised RPMS by the Council is scheduled for late 2007.